Others

 Requirements

-There are two requirements to make this activity work correctly:
+There are some requirements to make this activity work correctly:

-1. The Python path should be added to the Windows Environmental Variables.
+- The Python path should be added to the Windows Environmental Variables.
+This is usuarlly done during the Python installation.

 Parameters